AneeshVRao/GitGraffiti/README.md

 ## 🙏 Acknowledgments

 - Inspired by the original concept from [Akshay Saini](https://github.com/akshaymarch7)
+- Motivated by [Fenrir's amazing tutorial](https://www.youtube.com/@Fenrir26) that sparked this journey
 - Thanks to the open-source community for the amazing tools
 - Special thanks to everyone who stars and uses this project!